PhotonRayleigh/flutter_data_editor/README.md

 ## Dependencies
 Most of the dependencies for the project are provided by packages available on Pub.dev and are listed in the pubspec.yaml.

 This project does rely on one custom dependency that I wrote, which I've dubbed 'spark_lib'.
 This project expects spark_lib to be in its parent directory.
-You can find my repository for spark_lib on GitHub, [here].
+You can find my repository for spark_lib on GitHub, [here](https://github.com/PhotonRayleigh/spark_lib_flutter).

 ## Copyright
 This repository and original code belongs to PhotonRayleigh.
 Only those who I grant express permission may directly edit this repository.
 You may, however, make a copy of the code in this repository and use it how you see fit.